-Here are some reasons to consider owning an owner absentee business:
+Here are some reasons to consider owning the best owner absentee business:

-You have a secure job with great benefits and a great salary and you still want to own a business so you can pass it one day to your kids
+2. You have a stable job with excellent benefits and a generous salary, but you also want to own a business that can be passed down to your children one day.

-Your current job pays good but has no retirement plan
+3. Your current job pays well but lacks a retirement plan.

-You are retired and looking to own a business without having to work in it full time
+4. You are retired and seeking to own a business without the necessity of working in it full-time.

 Tips and advice on running a business as an absentee owner